sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 give an updated account of what SpiderMonkey does wrong and some of the initial fixes I am working on.

-As a running example, I'll make use of Shu's `Array#forEach` benchmark
+As a running example, I'll make use of the same benchmark Shu used:

 {% highlight javascript %}
 function benchmark(n, iters, f) {